-- Stating that the entire herd of origin was inspected on the farm within 30 days before the show and showed no signs of disease. - Non-terminal Exhibitions: All swine must have a PRRS (Porcine Reproductive and Respiratory Syndrome) and SECD (Swine Enteric Coronavirus Disease) test of the herd of origin within 90 days of the exhibition. - Terminal Exhibitions: No testing requirements.
+- •Stating that the entire herd of origin was inspected on the farm within 30 days before the show and showed no signs of disease. - •Non-terminal Exhibitions: All swine must have a PRRS (Porcine Reproductive and Respiratory Syndrome) and PEDv (Porcine Epidemic Diarrhea virus) test of the herd of origin within 90 days of the exhibition.
+Include test date, type, and results on the CVI.
+For swine originating from herds with positive tests, include the herd plan number on the CVI. - •Terminal Exhibitions: No testing requirements.
+Note: Terminal Exhibitions are those at which the swine go directly from the fair/show to the slaughtering establishment OR to a slaughter only market sale.
+If going to a slaughter only market sale, contact the Division of Animal Health fair inspector for required information to collect.